isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-05-04-you-never-lose-a-dream-it-just-incubates-as-a-hobby.md

 <h5>1. <a href="https://www.businessinsider.sg/hobbies-successful-people-2017-2">21 Hobbies of Highly Successful People</a><br/>
 <i>Rachel Gillett and Hillary Hoffower.</i> Published on Business Insider US, 3 Dec 2018.</h5>
 <p>Having a hobby is an important way to recharge and relax after a day’s work - even the most successful people have hobbies!
-From playing chess to knitting, here are the habits of 21 highly successful people.</p>
+From playing chess to knitting, here are the hobbies of 21 highly successful people.</p>

 <h5>2. <a href="https://www.forbes.com/sites/ryanrobinson/2020/01/15/grow-hobby-business/">4 Signs Your Hobby Could Grow into A Full-Time Business</a><br/>
 <i>Ryan Robinson.</i> Published on Forbes.com, 15 Jan 2020.</h5>